mxochicale/mendeley/README.md

 # Looking for alternatives for mendelay
 * [Zotero](https://github.com/flinz/mendeley2zotero)
-* I am very interested in using GitHub as a issues like [arXivTimes](https://github.com/arXivTimes/arXivTimes/issues).
+* I am very interested in using GitHub as a replacement of Mendelay and Zotero using the issue system as in [arXivTimes](https://github.com/arXivTimes/arXivTimes/issues).
-You can add tags in the issues and add extra comments in the issues.
+I personally like the idea of adding tags and any extra information in the issues.

 # Outdated files